diegoborbadev/digpedia/Concepts/SOLID/OCP.md

 # Open-Closed Principle
 ## What is OCP?
-The *Open-Closed Principle (OCP)* principle states that software entities **should be OPEN for extension, but CLOSED for modification**.
+The *Open-Closed Principle* states that software entities **should be OPEN for extension, but CLOSED for modification**.
 This means that a component **should be easily extendable without modifying the component itself**.
 For example:

 ```java
 public class PaymentManager {